Vivlos

-Vivlos (ヴィブロス, foaled 9 April 2013) is a Japanese Thoroughbred racehorse and broodmare.
+Vivlos (ヴィブロス, Viburosu) is a Japanese Thoroughbred racehorse and broodmare.
 She showed some promise as a juvenile in 2015 when she won a minor race on the second of her two starts.
 In the following year she was moved up in class and made steady progress, ending her season with a win in the Grade 1 Shuka Sho.
 As a four-year-old she defeated an international field to take the Dubai Turf and won the JRA Award for Best Older Filly or Mare.
 In 2018 she failed to win a race but finished second in both the Dubai Turf and the Hong Kong Mile.
 On her final racecourse appearance she finished second in the 2019 Dubai Turf.

 Background

 Vivlos is a black mare bred in Japan by Northern Farm.
 During her racing career she was owned by the baseball star Kazuhiro Sasaki and trained by Yasuo Tomomichi.

 She was from the sixth crop of foals sired by Deep Impact, who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star, Kizuna, A Shin Hikari, Marialite and Saxon Warrior.
 Vivlos' dam Halwa Sweet showed some racing ability, winning five minor races from 22 starts, but became an outstanding broodmare whose previous foals included Verxina and Cheval Grand.
 Her granddam Morn of Song was a full-sister to Rahy and a half-sister to Singspiel.